z3z1ma/tap-mongodb/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

 `tap-mongodb` is a Singer tap for MongoDB.

 This tap differentiates itself from existing taps in a few ways.
 First, rather than expose a very specific set of configuration options for the underlying pymongo driver, we expose all possible arguments by accepting an object underneath the `mongo` key which pass all kwargs straight through to the driver.
 There are over 40 configurable kwargs available as seen [here](https://pymongo.readthedocs.io/en/stable/api/pymongo/mongo_client.html#module-pymongo.mongo_client).
 This gives it more flexibility in contrast to a constrained interface.
-Secondly, this tap has two replication modes.
+Secondly, this tap has two replication modes configurable via `infer_schema: true/false`.

-- Mode 1 merely outputs data with an `additonalProperties: true` schema.
+- **Strategy 1** (`infer_schema: false`) merely outputs data with an `additonalProperties: true` schema.
 This is ideal for loading to unstructured sources such as blob storage or VARIANT/JSON columns.
 At worst, it can be loaded into a string column.

-- Mode 2 infer the schema from a configurable sample size of records.
+- **Strategy 2** (`infer_schema: true`) infers the schema of each collection from a configurable sample size of records.
 This allows the tap to work with strongly typed destinations.
-Under the hood we leverage genson.
 This is an attractive option.
 Particularly when we don't expect the documents to vary dramatically.

-Lastly, I hope that this tap exemplifies how we can use as little code as possible with the existing plumbing in the SDK.
+The last differentiator is the minimal code footprint in comparison to existing Mongo taps.
+I hope that this tap exemplifies how we can use as little code as possible with the existing plumbing in the SDK.
+The SDK means the tap supports the `BATCH` specification out of the box and is able to receive ongoing updates and improvements as the SDK continues to mature.

-Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

 ## Installation